trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

       - 1 node (medium instance, 2CPU + 4GB of RAM):
          * jumpbox
       - 3 nodes (large instance - 2CPU + 8GB of RAM for 10> workers, largex instance - 4CPU + 16GB of RAM for 30> workers, largex2 or even more for bigger clusters):
-         * compute-master (in TAP 0.8: kubernetes master)
+         * compute-master (in TAP NG: kubernetes master)
       - 3+ nodes (large instance, 4 CPU + 16GB of RAM - these nodes provide the real computational power of the cluster):
-         * compute-worker (in TAP 0.8: kubernetes workers)
+         * compute-worker (in TAP NG: kubernetes workers)
       - 3 nodes (medium instance - 2CPU + 4GB of RAM):
-         * storage-master (in TAP 0.8: ceph master)
+         * storage-master (in TAP NG: ceph master)
-         * storage-worker (in TAP 0.8: ceph workers)
+         * storage-worker (in TAP NG: ceph workers)
       - 0+ nodes (small instance - 2CPU + 2GB of RAM):
-         * storage-worker (in TAP 0.8: ceph workers)
+         * storage-worker (in TAP NG: ceph workers)
       - 1 node (largex instance - 4CPU + 16GB of RAM):
-         * hadoop-master-primary (in TAP 0.8: CDH Master Primary)
+         * hadoop-master-primary (in TAP NG: CDH Master Primary)
       - 1 node (largex instance - 4CPU + 16GB of RAM):
-         * hadoop-master-secondary (in TAP 0.8: CDH Master Primary)
+         * hadoop-master-secondary (in TAP NG: CDH Master Primary)
       - 1 host (largex2 instance - 8CPU + 32GB of RAM):
-         * hadoop-master-controller (in TAP 0.8: CDH Manager)
+         * hadoop-master-controller (in TAP NG: CDH Manager)
       - 3+ hosts (at least large instance - 4CPU + 16GB of RAM - these nodes provide the real power of YARN in Hadoop cluster):
-         * hadoop-worker (in TAP 0.8: CDH Worker)
+         * hadoop-worker (in TAP NG: CDH Worker)

 * In this setup persistent storage is installed on dedicated nodes (roles: storage-master and storage-worker).
 You should follow [Ceph documentation](http://docs.ceph.com/docs/jewel/start/hardware-recommendations/) on recommended hardware setups.

 #### Supplement: recommendations for persistent storage service (storage-* nodes)

-Ceph, that in TAP 0.8 provides persistent storage service, needs to run 2 daemons - ceph-mon and ceph-osd; good practice is to have minimum 3 ceph-mon and 3 ceph-osd.
+Ceph, that in TAP NG provides persistent storage service, needs to run 2 daemons - ceph-mon and ceph-osd; good practice is to have minimum 3 ceph-mon and 3 ceph-osd.

 It is strongly recommended to allocate for Ceph-OSD (machine role: 'storage-worker') at least 1GB RAM per 1TB storage, 1 storage drive per deamon (SSD - better performance/higher cost, HDD lower performance/lower cost) and 20GB root HDD.